 Creating and managing teams

-If more than one developer is contributing to a project, it is wiser to set up a team so that everyone could work on the project together.
+If more than one developer is contributing to a project, it is wiser to set up a team to work on the project together.
 Working in teams comes with some advantages:

 - One account is used to access the app repository